 - Means of communication.
 While a cell phone will work as long as its battery is charged and the nearest cell tower has power or backup power, many cordless land-line telephones require a plug-in power source to operate, and may not work if a power outage occurs.
 You may want to keep a plain, hard-wired telephone handy to report your power outage (888-544-4877) or to call for help in an emergency.
 These phones operate on power delivered through the phone line.

 When severe weather is forecast, we ensure our call centers are fully staffed.
 If you lose power, call 1-888-LIGHTSS (1-888-544-4877) to report your outage or report it online or via text messaging.
 Outage information is also available on our 24/7 Power Center Maps.

 Immediately report downed wires to 1-888-LIGHTSS (888-544-4877) or your local police or fire department.
 Never go near a downed power line, even if you think it's no longer carrying electricity.

 Our meteorologists carefully monitor developing weather systems, and we mobilize linemen, contractors, forestry workers and other support staff before severe weather strikes.
 These individuals are then dispatched appropriately to the hardest-hit areas.
-View the video below for more information about how we prepare for storms is available in this video.
+View the video below for more information about how we prepare for storms.

 Our restoration process is designed to restore power safely and efficiently for affected customers.
 The priority for restoration starts with emergency services, including hospitals, police, fire and first aid.
 Priority is also given to circuits serving the largest number of customers, followed by restoration of service to individual homes.